robert-laws/robert-laws.github.io/my_collections/_posts/2021-07-04-javascript-operators-binary.md

 #### [addition](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Addition) **+**

 The addition operator will add together two numbers.
 When the two operands are either not number or only one is a number, the operation performed will be different.
 If the two operands are strings, the result will be string concatenation.
 If one or more of the operands is a boolean, the value of the boolean will be converted to a number and the operation will be performed.
 Note also that a number added to a number that is in the form of a string will concatenate the two numbers together as a string, ex. `'23' + 5; // '235'`.
+This also works similarly for boolean values, ex. `5 + false; // 5`.
+In this case, JavaScript converts the false boolean value into `0` and a true boolean value into `1`.

 ```javascript
 5 + 2; // 7